 Our Board undertook a review of the composition of our Board and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our Board has determined that each of our directors, with the exception of Messrs.
 Ciaffoni and Heffernan, is an "independent director" as defined under the NASDAQ Listing Rules.
 Our Board also determined that Mr. Bohlin and Drs.
-Fallon and Freund, who comprise our audit committee, Messrs.
-Santini and Schroeder and Dr. Hirsch, who comprise our compensation committee, and Ms. Melincoff and Drs.
-Fallon and Freund, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable.
+Fallon and Freund, who comprise our audit committee; Dr. Freund and Messrs.
+Santini and Schroeder, who comprise our compensation committee; and Ms. Melincoff and Drs.
+Balice-Gordon and Fallon, who comprise our nominating and corporate governance committee, satisfy the independence standards for such committees established by the SEC and the NASDAQ Listing Rules, as applicable.
+Additionally, our Board determined that David Hirsch, M.D., who served as a director and as a member of our compensation committee until July 2020, qualified as an "independent director" as defined under the NASDAQ Listing Rules and satisfied the independence standards for such committee established by the SEC and the NASDAQ Listing Rules.
 In making the independence determinations set forth above, our Board considered the relationships that each such non-employee director has with our Company and all other facts and circumstances our Board deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.
 There are no family relationships among any of our directors or executive officers.